 Being a successful leader involves utilizing all of the resources available to you and becoming a force multiplier for your team.
 Learn how to expertly use prioritization, delegation, communication and time management to take control, build confidence, and scale to be a successful software engineering leader.

 Companies more and more embrace working in a distributed environment.
 While it allows for attracting talent and working with great people around the world, it also means it comes with new challenges.

-Based on my experience as an engineer manager at GitHub for a team of 20 people across 3 continents in 7 countries, 6 states in the US and 7 timezones I would love to share the things we do to build a strong and cohesive team.
-Would like to share how we embrace asynchronous workflows where we can, use synchronous time we do have very effectively and meet up in person regularly as well.
+Based on my experience as an engineer manager at GitHub for a team of 20 people across 3 continents in 7 countries, 6 states in the US and 7 time zones I would love to share the things we do to build a strong and cohesive team.
+I'll also share how we embrace asynchronous workflows where we can effectively use the synchronous time we do have and regularly meet up in person.